-Historically Black Colleges and Universities Scholarship Program (HBCU): The Historically Black Colleges and Universities (HBCU) Scholarship program offers two different scholarship opportunities for cadets attending HBCUs.
+Historically Black Colleges and Universities Scholarship Program (HBCU): The Historically Black Colleges and Universities (HBCU) Scholarship program offer two different scholarship opportunities for cadets attending HBCUs.
 Both the regular and enhanced HBCU scholarships are capped at \$18,000 per year for tuition, an annual \$900 textbook allowance, and a nontaxable monthly stipend ranging from \$300 - \$500.

-HBCU and Enhanced HBCU SCHOLARSHIP are 2 to 31⁄2 year o ers scholarships.
+HBCU and Enhanced HBCU SCHOLARSHIP are 2 to 3.5 years offers scholarships.
 These scholarships may be offered to all fully qualified applicants who meet the scholarship requirements.
-Jackson State University's Air Force ROTC Department Chair can o er up to fifteen 3.5-year (i.e., activate in the middle of freshman year) scholarships through the Enhanced HBCU scholarship program.
+Jackson State University's Air Force ROTC Department Chair can offer up to fifteen 3.5-year (i.e., activate in the middle of freshman year) scholarships through the Enhanced HBCU scholarship program.
 There are an unlimited number of 2-3 year HBCU scholarships available for qualified applicants.
-The processing for scholarships are completed at Jackson State University's AFROTC detachment..
+The processing for scholarships are completed at Jackson State University's AFROTC detachment.